 Great leaders acknowledge their responsibility to guide the team, even when things are tough.
 It’s okay to have a bad day, but it’s still important to encourage and support one another in the face of mounting pressure, both from the outside and inside worlds.

 Top Tip – Provide feedback that reinforces great behaviour at every opportunity.
-Give praise and recognition, encourage mistakes and errors by reframing them as learning opportunities, and seeking feedback on ways to behave differently.
+Give praise and recognition, encourage mistakes and errors by reframing them as learning opportunities, and seek feedback on ways to behave differently.

 Another Top Tip – Learn to recognise the signs that point to a problem.
 By getting to know your team and what ‘normal’ looks like for them, you can recognise the abnormal, enabling you to reach out when you can tell something’s wrong.
 Stress affects everyone differently, and a good leader knows what this looks like in their team.